 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.

-Shipboard accommodation; kayaking; Wi-Fi in the ship's lounge; use of snorkeling gear (mask, snorkel, fins); wetsuits (2019 only); all meals onboard ship; two glasses of wine per person at each dinner onboard ship; soft drinks and draft beer onboard ship; MedEvac200 Insurance*; fuel surcharge.
+Transfers between airport/ship in Galapagos; VIP arrivals lounge in Baltra (when booked on the designated group flight and proof of pre-payment for National Park entry); shipboard accommodation; kayaking; Wi-Fi in the ship's lounge; laundry service; use of snorkeling gear (mask, snorkel, fins) and wetsuits; all meals onboard ship; two glasses of wine per person at each dinner onboard ship; soft drinks and draft beer onboard ship; MedEvac200 Insurance*.
 Subject to change without notice.

-Airfare; travel insurance; Galapagos National Park fee; airport taxes and fees; Galapagos Transit Card; gratuities for yacht crew, guides and naturalists; items of a personal nature including, but not limited to: laundry, any bottled or alcoholic beverages that are not specified as included, excess baggage charges, wetsuit rental (2018 only), phone/fax charges.
+Airfare; travel insurance; Galapagos National Park fee; airport taxes and fees; Galapagos Transit Card; gratuities for yacht crew, guides and naturalists; items of a personal nature including, but not limited to: any bottled or alcoholic beverages that are not specified as included, excess baggage charges, phone/fax charges, fuel surcharge may apply.

 Minimum Passenger Requirement/Small Group Yacht Exceptions: